- The Rise of the Hybrid Workforce: Navigating the “In-Between”

 Establishing Clear Expectations

-Making a Plan for Team Transitions
+Crafting a Comprehensive Plan for Team Transitions

 Enhancing Collaboration: Employing Diverse Meeting Types